2016 Session Proposal Submissions

 The National Program Committee is responsible for the review and selection of program sessions and must ensure that the program reflects a thoughtful balance of topics.
 The committee is comprised of individuals representing diverse professional expertise, regional affiliations, and types of institutions that have an overview of the entire museum field.

-are available to help with the development of your session proposal.
+The Professional Networks are available to help with the development of your session proposal.